-"Determined to see his son grow up, Dave vowed to the judge in charge of the custody file that he would stop taking drugs and regain control of his life.
-That’s when he made his way back to Portage to get help.
-After three and a half months of therapy, Dave went back to work and to his apartment.
-But most of all, Dave’s victory over addiction gave him back the greatest of rewards, the shared custody of his son."
+"Determined to see my son grow up, I vowed to the judge in charge of the custody file that I would stop taking drugs and regain control of my life.
+That’s when I made my way back to Portage to get help.
+After three and a half months of therapy, I went back to work and to my apartment.
+But most of all, my victory over addiction gave me back the greatest of rewards, the shared custody of my son."

 “Once you make the decision that drugs are no longer the solution for managing the ups and downs of everyday life – yes the ups as well as the downs, because happiness is sometimes just as hard to manage as sadness – you have to re-evaluate your social surroundings and cut the negative ties that you had, at one point, thought were your security.
 We have learned to choose honesty over manipulation, truth over lies, and self-respect over running away.”